-The ELD Coordinator, principals, EL Coordinators, and classroom teachers will analyze annual ELPAC results, ELD assessments, and progress toward meeting criteria for reclassification.
-Data provided by the Educational Services Division will include number of years in EL programs, yearly Overall ELPAC scores, and recent ELPAC sub-scores.
-The Educational Services Division will complete an analysis of ELPAC progress and proficiency...
-The EL Programs Coordinator will review and report findings and trends to principals and EL Coordinators, who will work with site staff to continue the development of school improvement work.
+The ELD Program Specialist, principals, EL Coordinators, and classroom teachers will analyze annual ELPAC results, ELD assessments, and progress toward meeting criteria for reclassification.
+Data provided by the Educational Services Division will include the number of years in EL programs, yearly Overall ELPAC scores, and recent ELPAC sub-scores.
+The Educational Services Division will complete an analysis of ELPAC progress and proficiency.
+The ELD Program Specialist will review and report findings and trends to principals and EL Coordinators, who will work with site staff to continue the development of school improvement work.